 …he [Hadrian] then appointed Catilius Severus governor of Syria, and proceeded to Rome by way of Illyricum.
 HA Hadr.
 5.10

 Fortunately, we can today reconstruct Hadrian’s journey between Antioch and Illyria thanks to a number of epigraphical sources.
 The document that concerns Hadrian’s presence at Mopsucrene is a fragmentary inscription found in Rome that carries the names of the stations along the road from Mopsucrene to Andabalis (CIL VI 5076).
-The inscription is of an unknown date but, as suggested by W. Weber in 1907, seems to refer to Hadrian’s march in AD 117 and indicates that Hadrian had reached the city of Mopsucrene in Cilicia by 13 October (III Id.
+The inscription is of an unknown date but, as suggested by W. Weber in 1907 and acknowledged by A. von Domaszewski, seems to refer to Hadrian’s march in AD 117 and indicates that Hadrian had reached the city of Mopsucrene in Cilicia by 13 October (III Id.
 Oct.).

 The route followed by Hadrian which led from Antioch to Ancyra appears on the Itinerarium Burdigalense, an account of a journey to the Holy Land made in AD 333 by an anonymous pilgrim from Bordeaux.
 It lists over three hundred stops and cities (listed as mutatio, mansio or civitas) between Burdigale (modern Bordeaux) and Jerusalem with the distances between them.
 The itinerary also lists each boundary of crossing from one Roman province to the next.
 In addition to the Itinerarium Burdigalense, Hadrian’s route appears on two other ancient documents; it is described in the Itinerarium Antonini (Antonine Itinerary) and depicted on the road map known as the Tabula Peutingeriana (Peutinger map) which includes features such as staging posts, spas, distances between stages, large rivers, and forests.